blushingpenguin/DotNetMongoMigrations/README.markdown

 1. Write tests of your migrations, TDD them from existing data scenarios to new forms
 1. Automate the deployment of migrations

 Migration
 --

-This is a simple migration that executes a mongo javascript command to rename the Customer key from Name to FullName.
+This is a simple migration that adds a new property to a collection:

 ```csharp
 	public class Migration1 : Migration